snakemake/snakemake/docs/index.rst

 They can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition.
 Finally, Snakemake workflows can entail a description of required software, which will be automatically deployed to any execution environment.

-To get a first impression, see our `introductory slides <https://slides.com/johanneskoester/snakemake-short>`_.
+To get a first impression, see our `introductory slides <https://slides.com/johanneskoester/snakemake-short>`_ or watch the `live demo <https://youtu.be/hPrXcUUp70Y>`_.

 .. _manual-quick_example: